Normal Sally modules of rank one: Abstract

 \section{Abstract}

-In this paper, we explore the structure of the normal Sally modules of rank one with respect to an $\m$-primary ideal in a Nagata reduced local ring which is not necessary Cohen-Macaulay.
-As an application of this result, when the base ring is Cohen-Macaulay analytically unramified, the extremal bound on the first normal Hilbert coefficient leads to the Cohen-Macaulayness of the associated graded rings with respect to a normal filtration.
+In this paper, we explore the structure of the normal Sally modules of rank one with respect to an $\m$-primary ideal in a Nagata reduced local ring $R$ which is not necessary Cohen-Macaulay.
+As an application of this result, when the base ring is Cohen-Macaulay analytically unramified, the extremal bound on the first normal Hilbert coefficient leads to the depth of the associated graded rings $\overline{\mathcal G}$ with respect to a normal filtration is at least $\dim R-1$ and $\overline{\mathcal G}$ turns in to Cohen-Macaulay when the third normal Hilbert coefficient is vanished.

 \dedicatory{Dedicated to Professor Shiro Goto on the occasion of his $70^{th}$ birthday}